 For many years, the Hunterdon Sailing Club has provided introductory sail training programs at Spruce Run Recreation Area.
 Descriptions of this year's courses are below.
-Sail training is open to all "regular" members on a first come-first served basis, and is often sold out early in the season.
-ALL youth students are required to pass a swim check or provide proof of strong swimming ability, The dates and location of the swim check are is available on the club website, www.sailhsc.org.
+Sail training is open to all "regular" members on a first come-first served basis and is often sold out early in the season.
+ALL youth students are required to pass a swim check or provide proof of strong swimming ability.

 All courses are held in Sunfish, either club-owned, student owned, or on loan from members.
 You are encouraged to bring your own boat.
-Youth training courses also require a Universal Child Health Record, and Medical and Transportation waiver form and contact information at the time of registration.
 Further information and an HSC membership application is available on our website www.sailhsc.org